Impingement Syndrome Treatment in Nebraska

 A Range of Motion Diagram where a man is rotating his arm

-What the Doctor Notes During Exam
+What the Doctor Notes During the Exam

 Decreased range of motion